 PanGazer runs on a Windows personal computer (PC, laptop, or tablet, running Windows 7 or later); it also runs on Windows XP and Windows emulators on Mac OS and Linux, but is not fully tested in those environments.

 Both 32-bit and 64-bit executables are included.
 The former will run on 32-bit Windows systems but large panoramas and images (e.g., more than 12,000 × 6,000) may fail to load due to memory fragmentation.
 With either executable you may have difficulty loading large images if you do not have several GigaBytes of RAM.
-It is strongly recommended that you run a 64-bit version of Windows and use the 64-bit PanGazer (which also renders significantly faster than the 32-bit PanGazer).
+It is recommended that you run a 64-bit version of Windows and use the 64-bit PanGazer (which also renders faster than the 32-bit PanGazer).